Clicky

 In this course, instructor grading is offered.
 Should you choose to have a verified certificate, a professional philosopher will read, grade, and standardize your work.

 If you are a verified learner, you are qualified for the MITx Philosophy Award (MITx High School Philosophy Award for high school learners).
 The MIT Philosophy Department awards this citation for outstanding written work.
-Winners are then profiled on the website of the Philosophy department of MIT.
+Winners are then profiled on the website of the Philosophy Department of MIT.

 Best Features: